Happy January! Can you believe it’s 2019 already?

 Even though we’re a summer camp company, at iD Tech, we work hard (and play hard!) year-round.
 When summer ends, Accounting is wrapping up finances.
 Marketing is revamping design and voice.
 The Ops team is nailing down our next season’s locations.
 Our Camp Specialists are handling your questions and comments.

-And, in the Education Department (EDU), of which I am an honored member, we are overhauling our curriculum so your student has fresh, exciting STEM courses with which to engage next summer.
+And, in the Education Department (EDU), of which I am an honored member, we are overhauling our curriculum so your student has fresh, exciting classes in coding and more with which to engage next summer.

 I’m glad you asked.

 Complete with our camp nicknames (a time-honored iD Tech tradition; most members of EDU also began their iD life at camp) here’s your guide to EDU.

 Kevin's abilities in education stem from his background in Game Design.
 When you give a player a tool, and then give them a chance to master it and heighten the experience, that maps exceptionally well to teaching, learning, and improving skills over time.